Canada: Former lieutenant governor of Nova Scotia (1994-2000) James Kinley dies.

 United States: Former attorney general (1964-66) Nicholas deB.
 Katzenbach dies.

-Congo (Kinshasa): Prime Minister Augustin Matata Ponyo Mapon's government wins an investiture vote in parliament (324-53).
+Congo (Kinshasa): Augustin Matata Ponyo Mapon's government wins an investiture vote in parliament (324-53).
 He takes office as prime minister on May 10.

 Cook Islands: Sir Geoffrey Henry, former prime minister (1983, 1989-99), dies.